zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 14.8 #
+## What's new in v 14.9 #

-- Added new systems: PC Engine LT, SNES and NES new designs
-- Added option for Vertical Arcade video snaps
+- Added progress bar for long filtering operations
+- Added timeout check to avoid hanging scraping operations
+- Fixed vertical arcade videos
-- Increased line spacing in history page description
+- Increased buttons and players number in metadta editor
-- Manufacturer logos are now differentiated by year
-- Moved ScreenScraper login data to ss_login.txt file
-- Fixed manufacturer multifilter to be case-insensitive
-- Fixed SS issue when scraping games with dot in the name

 ## Emulator system identifier #